-Experiences Other Public Board membership Senior E Executive No one Finance and M&A Committee Membership Gove rnance Member of the Inve estment Committee E Board & Comm ittee Attendance Unitholdings (Units and Deferred Units) Board 8 of 8 100% 6,139 (Satisfies Unit Ownership Guidelines) (1) Investment 4 of 4 100% Equity Interest Requirements Equity Beneficia ontrolled or Direct ted, Directly or Minimum Requirements Status Year Units (#) Deferred Units (#) Total Value (\$) As at March 14, 2023 5,800 339 \$95,768 4 x annual retainer Met/In compliance
+Experiences Other Public Bo ard membership Senior E Executive No ne Finance and M&A Committee Membership Gove rnance Member of the Inve estment Committee E Board & Comm ittee Attendance Unitholdings (Units and Deferred Units) Board 7 of 8 88% 18,922 (Satisfies Unit Ownership Guidelines) (1) Investment 4 of 4 100% Equity Interest Requirements Equity Beneficia entrolled or Direct rectly ted, Directly or Minimum Requirements Status Year Units (#) Deferred Units (#) Total Value (\$) 2 v appual Poord retainer Mat/In compliance As at March 14, 2024 12,300 6,622 \$263,205 3 x annual Board retainer Met/In compliance

-(1) Unit ownership guidelines stipulate that each Trustee must own Crombie Units or Deferred Units with a market value of greater than \$160,000, which is a proxy for four times the annual Trustee retainer of \$40,000.
-ECL Trustees who are active employees of Empire or its subsidiaries are exempt from Unit ownership guidelines as their Trustee fees are paid directly to Empire.
-This requirement must be met within five years of the Trustee becoming a member of the Board.
-In the event the market value of a Trustee's unit holdings declines below four times the annual retainer (currently \$160,000), the Trustee will have three years to reestablish the required unit ownership.
+In November 2023, the Board amended the equity ownership requirements so that each Trustee is expected to hold a minimum number of Units and Deferred Units having a total market value equal to \$255,000, an increase from the previous requirement of \$160,000.
+The current guidelines are equal to three times the amount of the annual Board retainer (currently \$85,000 comprised of \$60,000 cash and \$25,000 in DUs, for an aggregate of \$255,000) paid to a non-management Trustee.
+ECL Trustees who are active employees of Empire or its subsidiaries are exempt from unit ownership guidelines as their Trustee fees are paid directly to Empire.
+This guideline is to be met by the fifth anniversary of joining the Board (in the case of Heidi Jamieson-Mills, five years from the time she left Empire or July 2023) or in the case of current trustees, five year from the date the Board approved the amendment to the equity ownership requirements (November 2023).
+In the event the market value of a Trustee's unit holdings declines below the threshold of three times the annual Board retainer (currently \$255,000), the Trustee will have three years to reestablish the required unit ownership.